Walking for Wellbeing

 Kate - Nourish & Freelance Marketing Consultant

-Breaking up our busy days of working from home and home-schooling with walking has been our lifesaver during the pandemic.
+Breaking up busy days of working from home and school runs with walking is one of our favourite things, especially since our Dod, Fudge, joined us.
 We’ve always loved the outdoors as a family, but have always been pretty tied to just a walk or two at the weekend.
-One of the biggest benefits of home-school for us was being able to get out with the kids every day of the week, no matter the weather.
 We connect better as a family outdoors, we talk more openly and share things more easily.
 One of the things I miss most about life returning to normal is the opportunity to do this regularly.
 I've also been lucky enough to have clients who also enjoy being outdoors and have implemented, 'walk and talk' sessions, as a way of connecting without having to rely on the vagaries of Zoom and Teams calls!